 Q: Will this program take up a lot of my time and is it a long-term commitment?

-A: Mentors and students are required to communicate at least once a month.
+A: Mentors and students are encouraged to communicate at least once a month.
 The level of involvement and length of the relationship will be determined by the mentor and the student.
 Mentors and students are matched for one academic year.

 Q: How are students matched with mentors?